dev0pstech/dev0pstech.github.io/_posts/2023-07-25-git-commands-basics-to-advance-notes.md

 `git stash` command is used to temporarily  store the un-commited work on a temporary commit or stash.
 So you can pull the latest commit from remote repo and after that you can restore the stash with the latest commit

+> Note : the git stash command does not store un-staged files, it does not include changes that are un-staged.

 To Create a stash

 ```sh